 It is true that he justified the choice as a type of camouflage from the outside, “so that they will not say that we are studying Kabbalah.”
-Nevertheless, it is difficult to imagine that he was concerned about criticism from the outside about the study of Kabbalah, for he taught many things which could have elicited polemics or opposition.
-I see these words as an apologetic that show hesitation from within, rather than a concern from without—because in spite of the fact that in his introductory lecture, he described the exciting possibility of study in the language of the Kabbalah without translation or explanation, these words remained a type of appetizer and a signal of his yearning for a world that he could only justify from the outside, but could not himself actually adopt.
-The actual lectures on Da’at Tevunot, however, remained reflexive, reflective, and cerebral—on philosophical questions about the nature of existence and the creation of man.
-The course of the lectures and his choice of Da’at Tevunot undermined the personal testimony he gave at the beginning of the lectures about the personal development with regard to the language of the Kabbalah that he had experienced since his youth.
-In his opening, he cited the words of Rabbi Luzzato, which stand as a reflection on Luzzato’s interpretive kabbalistic project concerning the difference between the parable and the explanation in Lurianic Kabbalah.
+Nevertheless, it is difficult to imagine that he was concerned about criticism from the outside about the study of Kabbalah; he taught many things which could have elicited polemics or opposition.
+Instead, I understand this statement as apologetic; it reveals his own hesitations rather than concern about criticism from without.
+Despite his description of the exciting possibility of study in the unmediated language of the Kabbalah, these words remain only a type of appetizer and a signal of his yearning for a world that he could only justify from the outside, but could not adopt.
+Accordingly, the actual lectures on Da’at Tevunot remained reflexive, reflective, and cerebral—regarding philosophical questions about the nature of existence and the creation of man.
+The course of the lectures and his choice of Da’at Tevunot undermined his personal testimony at the beginning of the lectures about his own development with regard to the language of the Kabbalah since his youth.
+In his opening, he cited the words of Rabbi Luzzatto, which stand as a reflection on Luzzatto’s interpretive kabbalistic project concerning the difference between the parable and its explanation in Lurianic Kabbalah.

-In order to explain the words of Rabbi Luzzatto, he testifies to his identification with Luzzatto’s approach in his youth, alongside his critique, as expressed through the words of Rav Kook, about the translation of mystical language into a different language:
+To explain Rabbi Luzzatto, he testifies to his identification with Luzzatto’s approach in his youth.
+This comes alongside his critique, as expressed through the words of Rav Kook, about the translation of mystical language into something else:

-As a youth, I completely identified with this statement – what difference does it make to me whether it is above or below or lacking?
+As a youth, I completely identified with this statement – what difference does it make to me whether it is above or below or if it is lacking?
 That does nothing for me!
 What is the point of knowing that there are several types of lights above the administration of the world, when we don’t know what this means?
 What guidance comes to the people that are administered through them?
 That is essentially also Rabbi Luzzatto’s concern, and also, to some extent, obviously that of the Hasidim [...].

 I would like to try to explain and deepen this point.
-For that reason I would like to now read a letter from Rabbi Harlap that also deals with terminology.
-In fact, this letter is connected to, or relates to, a letter from [Rav Kook] himself in the Letters of Rabbi Avraham Yizhak HaKohen [Kook], Volume II, Letter 378.
-This letter [of Rabbi Harlap] is found in Had Harim, Letter 8, page 21.
-And essentially what he says here is something that [Rav Kook] himself wrote in Orot Hakodesh, Volume I. There he says “that secrets must be explained and understood specifically through secrets, and not through revealed things […] Essentially, the Rav is, to a certain extent, writing here against himself.
+For that reason, I would like to now read a letter from Rabbi Harlap that also deals with terminology.
+In fact, this letter is connected to or relates to a letter from [Rav Kook] himself in the Letters of Rabbi Avraham Yizhak HaKohen [Kook], Volume II, Letter 378.
+This letter [by Rabbi Harlap] is found in Had Harim, Letter 8, page 21.
+And essentially what he says here is something that [Rav Kook] himself wrote in Orot Hakodesh, Volume I. There he says “that secrets must be explained and understood specifically through secrets, and not through revealed things […]” Essentially, the Rav is, to a certain extent, writing here against himself.
 Indeed, Orot Hakodesh makes use of kabbalistic terms, but it is not a book of Kabbalah.
 Yet the Rav is saying that this is not the ideal situation.
-He is saying that you actually must use the language of the Kabbalah itself, the language of Rabbi Luria, of blessed memory; and that the attempt to translate it into other terms and into another language and the like—such a translation is actually inferior to the study of the Kabbalah in the language of the Kabbalah.
+He is saying that you actually must use the language of the Kabbalah itself, the language of Rabbi Luria, of blessed memory; and that the attempt to translate it into other terms and another language and the like—such a translation is actually inferior to the study of the Kabbalah in the language of the Kabbalah.
 He is saying that the hidden must be revealed by the hidden.